-We have teamed up with Grafton Architects to design a mixed-use building for the London School of Economics, situated on the former home of the Imperial Cancer Research Fund facility.
+We have teamed up with Grafton Architects to design this mixed-use building, for the London School of Economics, which is situated on the former headquarters of the Imperial Cancer Research Fund.
+The design targets BREEAM Excellent.

 Mixed-use, eight-storey building on ‘tree-like’ columns for the London School of Economics

-The nine-storey Marshall Building will include a double-height basement housing a multi-purpose sports hall, a grand hall public space on ground floor, a teaching and learning hub, research centre levels and a two-storey rooftop pavilion on the east side of the structure, housing the Paul Marshall Institute.
-Rooftop gardens and terraces are provided on multiple levels to create a tangible link with the outdoor environment and views across Lincoln’s Inn Fields and central London beyond.
+The new, nine-storey Paul Marshall Building features a double-height basement housing a Sport England-specification sports hall, with a grand public space on the ground floor, leading to lecture theatres, offices, and a two-storey rooftop pavilion.
+Rooftop gardens and terraces are provided across multiple levels, offering a tangible link with the outdoor environment.

-The aim is to make much of the building’s structure simple, flexible and cost effective; much of the upper levels operate on simple, repetitive column grids with reinforced concrete slabs.
-Due to the shifting of uses in the lower floors of the building, particularly in the basement sports hall, increasingly larger spans are required.
+Our aim has been to make much of the building’s structure simple, flexible and cost effective, and thus most of the upper levels operate on simple, repetitive column grids with post-tensioned concrete slabs.
+Due to the shifting of uses in the building’s lower floors, particularly in the basement sports hall, some increasingly larger spans are required.
 All concrete is architecturally exposed, requiring an attention to detail from the contractor, along with carefully planned mock-up structures to test the formwork’s fit and detailing.

-A design-led approach resulted in tree-like column structures, allowing the grids to change from a 15.2 m grid on ground floor to 10.8 m on levels one and two, to a more regular grid of 7.6 m on the upper floors.
-The columns rotate on plan at two levels where the grid changes, enabling large column-free spaces at ground floor and basement.
-These tree-like formed structures are sculpted to follow the structural requirements, with deeper sections at the junction where the column meets the beam then tapering down to the tip where it supports the column grid above, thus negating the requirement for more traditional deep transfer beams.
+Our design-led approach has resulted in tree-like column structures, which allow the grids to evolve from a 15.2-metre grid on the ground floor, to a 10.8-metre grid on levels one and two, and a more-regular grid of 7.6 metres on the upper floors.
+The columns rotate in plan at the two levels where the grid changes, serving large column-free spaces at the ground floor and basement.
+These tree-form structures are sculpted to follow the structural requirements, with deeper sections at the junctions where the columns meets the beams, before tapering down to the tips where they support the column grid above.

 2018 NLA Awards – Education